-This process of making substantive changes to one or more of your hypotheses - called pivots - before you get too far into a plan helps you avoid huge future costs and potentially unforeseen dead-ends farther down the road of development.
+This process of making substantive changes to one or more of your hypotheses before you get too far into development is called pivoting.
+Pivots help you avoid huge future costs and potentially unforeseen dead-ends farther down the road of development.

-Some teams may make even more radical changes.
-For example when one team in a pilot I-Corps[TM] L course discovered the "right" customer, they changed the core technology of their initial idea to better serve those customers.
-Another team reconfigured their set of educational services to better meet users' needs.
+Some teams make even more radical pivots.
+For example more than one team in an I-Corps[TM] L course has discovered that the "right" customer wasn't at all the market they originally targeted.
+Several teams have changed their core technology, program, and/or service to better serve broader, more sustainable customer segments.